Painful intelligence: What AI can tell us about human suffering: Wandering thoughts as replay and planning

 This is where experience replay is useful. {experience replay|see{replay}} It means that in reinforcement learning, the system is not just using the data related to the most recent action and then throwing it away; instead, it stores the data, and re-uses past actions and the states associated with them many times.
 That is, it ``replays'' or recalls past actions and events and uses them in the iterative learning algorithm as if they happened now.
 This improves the performance of the learning algorithm by enabling it to make many more iterations with each data point, and thus many more iterations for the same limited amount of data.
 This is how more information is extracted from the data.
-Another great utility is that usually the agent can retrieve past events from memory much faster than actually acting in the world, and thus replay enables learning much faster.
+This is particularly powerful since in most cases, the agent can retrieve past events from memory much faster than it would actually act in the real world, and thus replay makes learning much faster.
 There are other reasons as well, as we will see below.

 Obviously, there is a trade-off here: If you just use all your time replaying old events from memory, you will not get new data about reinforcement resulting from actions.
 So, you cannot use all your time for just replay.
 It should be smart to engage in replay when the environment does not enable too many meaningful actions --- in plain English, when nothing interesting is happening and the agent is ``bored'', which points directly at wandering thoughts.